tuannv-github/blog/ewm/source/01_linux/user_space/user/user.rst

   groupadd secondarygroup

-While a user account can be part of multiple groups, one of the groups is always the “primary group” and the others are “secondary groups”.
+While a user account can be part of multiple groups, one of the groups is always the **primary group** and the others are **secondary groups**.
 The user’s login process and files and folders the user creates will be assigned to the primary group.

 .. code-block:: bash